Catalin-Ripanu/HW1_ASC/README.md

-# ASC - Homework1
+# HW1_ASC

-First homework established by Computer Architectures course staff which consisted of building a solution in Python for solving a Producer - Consumer type problem using Multithreading.
+First homework established by Computer Architectures course staff which demanded students to implement a solution for solving a Producer - Consumer type problem using Python Multithreading.

 POLYTECHNIC University of Bucharest